Brisbane Ladies

-Brisbane Ladies is an Australian folksong and is one of many adaptations of Spanish Ladies.
-The version given below is the most commonly sung, but the original mentions Nanango favorably as "that jolly old township".
+"Brisbane Ladies" is an Australian folksong and is one of many adaptations of the traditional British naval song "Spanish Ladies".
 The song is also known as "Augathella Station".
+It is numbered 21114 on the Roud Folk Song Index.

 History

-The lyric dates back to at least the 1880s and is credited to a jackaroo turned shopkeeper, named Saul Mendelsohn, who lived near Nanango.
-The place names used in the song were part of the route that cattle drovers used when returning from Brisbane to the cattle station at Augathella, which is located in west-central Queensland.
-Those place names include Toowong, Queensland, Augathella, Caboolture, Kilcoy, Collington's Hut, Blackbutt, Bob Williamson's paddock, Taromeo, Yarraman Creek, Nanango and Toomancie.
+The lyric dates back to at least the 1880s and is credited to a jackaroo-turned-shopkeeper named Saul Mendelsohn, who lived near Nanango.
+Mendelsohn was later found as being related to actor Ben Mendelsohn via a 2009 episode of the television series, Who Do You Think You Are.

+The place names used in the song were part of the route that cattle drovers used when returning from cattle sales in Brisbane to the cattle station at Augathella in South West Queensland.
+Those place names include Toowong, Augathella, Caboolture, Kilcoy, Colinton's Hut, Blackbutt, Bob Williamson's paddock, Taromeo, Yarraman Creek, Nanango and Toomancie.
-Australian Folklore Occasional Paper

-A 53-page Australian folklore occasional paper entitled "Brisbane Ladies" was written by Ron Edwards about the history of this folk song and was based upon the research done by Bob Michell.